 See also: What Is It Like Being an ESL Teacher?

 Learning to ask follow-up questions is an integral part of ESL classes, as it is a crucial step in learning to hold conversations in English.

-Teaching ESL students to come up with and articulate follow-up questions requires some patience and repeated practice.
+Teaching ESL students to formulate and articulate follow-up questions requires patience and repeated practice.
 Still, it is a fairly straightforward process:

 - Ensure students have a strong foundation of vocabulary and the basic grammatical structure of English questions.